LabZDjee/ads1115-config/README.md

 As it names implies this method returns a clone of *default configuration object*.
 Anyhow if a parameter is passed, it is supposed to be *any* object to clone instead

+# Export: `numeric`

+## Function `twoBytes2SignedInt16`

+Takes an array of two bytes and returns a value in the [-32,768; 32,767] range

+## Function `twoBytes2UnsignedInt15`

+Takes an array of two bytes and returns a value in the [0; 32,767] range.
+All negative values are trimmed to zero.
+This function is useful in case of unipolar conversions as noise easily introduces negative values near zero

+## Function `iirLowPassFilter`

+Takes two parameters: a new input value and an object with two keys:

+- `takeInPerCent`: this is the value in percent ]0; 99[ of the share of the new value which is taken for feeding the filter, the higher this value the more quickly the filter output reflects the input
+- `filteredValue`: storage of the filter output, should be initially `null`

+This function returns the filtered value